arivictor/intentional-architecture-in-python/book/appendix-c-factory-pattern.md

-# Appendix A: Factory Pattern for Complex Creation
+# Appendix C: Factory Pattern for Complex Creation

 ## The Problem: Creating Domain Objects Is Complex